interrogen/hackathon/docs/APIs/caas.md

 ![CAAS API](./img/CAASIcon.png)
 ## Card as a Service API
 Card as a Service (CaaS) API provides companies with the ability to create technology to instantly provision virtual corporate cards into a user's mobile wallet.
-It includes the ability to assign cards and review card usage.
+It includes the ability to assign cards and review card usage. [[API documentation](./caasSpec.md)]

 - [Features](#features)
 - [Workflow](#workflow)